Niger Energy Information

 Total Energy Consumption

-The country's total energy consumption per capita is 0.15 toe, including 44 kWh of electricity.
-It is the second lowest energy consumption per capita in West Africa, behind Guinea Bissau, and the ninth lowest in the world.
+The country's total energy consumption per capita reached 0.15 toe in 2019, including 62 kWh of electricity.
+It is the second lowest energy consumption per capita in West Africa, behind Guinea Bissau, and the tenth lowest in the world.

 Interactive Chart Niger Total Energy Consumption